 L-tyrosine is a non-essential amino acid and probably one of the most misunderstood compounds in the fitness world.

-You’ll commonly see it stacked in a fat-burning formula thanks to its role in supporting thyroid hormone production, but tyrosine has minimal impact on fat burning, and there are few studies to support its role.
+You’ll commonly see it stacked in a fat-burning formula thanks to its role in supporting thyroid hormone production, but tyrosine has minimal impact on fat burning, and lacks more research to support its role in this context.

 So, what does it do if it’s not involved in fat burning?